harsha-simhadri/big-ann-benchmarks/t3/README.md

 The final ranking will be based on a computed score, which is the sum of the improvements in cost over the baseline for the participating databases.
 A submission must participate in at least 3 databases.

 There are no direct thresholds for this benchmark/leaderboard.
-Indirectly, participants that cannot meet or exceed the recall@10 threshold for a dataset will be dropped from ranking consideration for that dataset.
+Indirectly, participants that cannot meet or exceed the recall@10 minimum threshold ( or 0.86 for Text2Image ) for a dataset will be dropped from ranking consideration for that dataset.

 ## For_Evaluators